 Esther Williams: Swimwear-garbed star of MGM Technicolor musicals dead at 91

-Esther Williams, known for her swimming skills and ability to smile and keep her make-up and coiffure intact underwater in several MGM Technicolor aqua-musicals of the '40s and '50s, died in her sleep earlier today at her Beverly Hills home.
+Esther Williams, known for her swimming skills and ability to smile and keep her make-up and coiffure intact underwater in several MGM Technicolor aqua-musicals of the 1940s and early 1950s, died in her sleep earlier today at her Beverly Hills home.
 Williams, who in recent decades launched a successful swimwear line, was 91.
 (Image: Esther Williams publicity shot ca. 1945.)

 In the early ’40s, she was reportedly discovered by an MGM scout while appearing as a “bathing beauty” at the World’s Fair in San Francisco.
 The swimming champion would write in her 1999 autobiography The Million Dollar Mermaid that the ensuing movie stardom was her “consolation prize.”